 Here’s How to Use your Twitter Account

-- Use it to research work opportunities you are interested in
+- Use Twitter to research work opportunities you are interested in.
+Check who posts vacancies you’re interested in and follow them.

-- Comment on what they tweet – you can question, you don’t have to agree with everything they say, opinions are appreciated!
+- When you comment on what they tweet – you can question, and you don’t have to agree with everything they say.
+Your opinion will be appreciated too!

 - Once you feel that you’ve made an impression, ask them if you can volunteer for anything they are doing, don’t inbox the request.
 They will love the fact that other people can see that someone is interested in what they do.
 Does that sound weird? 🙂 Try it and let me know!